syncfusion-content/ej2-charts-docs/ej2-javascript/chart/zooming.md

 ## Enable Scrollbar

-Using `enableScrollbar` property, you can able to add scrollbar for zoomed chart.
-Using this scrollbar, you can pan or zoom the chart.
+Using the [`enableScrollbar`](../api/chart/zoomSettingsModel/#enablescrollbar) property, you can add a scrollbar to a zoomed chart.
+This scrollbar allows you to pan or zoom the chart.
+The appearance of the scrollbar can be customized using properties in [`scrollbarSettings`](../api/chart/scrollbarSettings/).
+For example, you can use `trackColor` and `trackRadius` properties to customize the track of the scrollbar, and `scrollbarRadius` and `scrollbarColor` properties to customize the scroller.
+The ability to zoom through the scrollbar can be enabled or disabled using the `enableZoom` property in [`scrollbarSettings`](../api/chart/scrollbarSettings/).
+Additionally, you can change the color of the grip and height of the scrollbar using the `gripColor` and `height` properties.

 {% if page.publishingplatform == "typescript" %}